dbmi-bgm/granite/README.md

   - [*bgzip*](http://www.htslib.org/doc/bgzip.1.html "bgzip documentation")
   - [*tabix*](http://www.htslib.org/doc/tabix.1.html "tabix documentation")

-To install the program, run the following command inside granite folder:
+To install the program from source, run the following command inside granite folder:

     python setup.py install

 &nbsp;
 ## File formats
-The program is compatible with standard BED, BAM and VCF formats (VCFv4.x).
+The program is compatible with standard BED, BAM and VCF formats (`VCFv4.x`).

 ### ReadCountKeeper (.rck)
 RCK is a tabular format that allows to efficiently store counts by strand (ForWard-ReVerse) for reads that support REFerence allele, ALTernate alleles, INSertions or DELetions at CHRomosome and POSition.
 RCK files can be further compressed with *bgzip* and indexed with *tabix* for storage, portability and faster random access.
 1-based.